llazzaro/chem-fingerprints/docs/index.rst

 If you are not a Python programmer then you might prefer that the core search routines be made accessible through a C API.
-That's possible, in that the software was designed with that in mind, but it's never been tested.
+That's possible, in that the software was designed with that in mind, but it needs more development and testing.

-I can think of a number of possibly useful command-line tools, like being able to merge a number of FPS files into one, sorted by popcount and able to handle all of PubChem.
-Or selecting N fingerprints at random from a set of fingerprints.

-The 1.1 release supports OpenMP for multi-core support.
-I'm looking for people who will fund me to develop a distributed computing version to run on your compute cluster.

-I'm really interested in using chemfp to handle different sorts of clustering.
-Let me know if there are things I can add to the API which would help you do that.

-Are you working with large data sets?
-Is load time a problem for you?
-I have ideas on how to develop a binary format and would like to develop it futher, but it doesn't make much sense if no one is interested in it.
+ChemFP 1.1 supports OpenMP.
+That's great for shared-memory machines.
+Are you interested in supporting a distributed computing version?

 There are any number of higher-level tools which can be built on the chemfp components.
 For example, what about a wsgi component which